* This is a typical schedule. A more detailed schedule will be provided by your child’s teacher.

 2023

-MLK Day/Professional Development Day- Monday, January 16th
+MLK Day- Monday, January 15th

-Good Friday- Friday, April 7th
+Good Friday- Friday, March 29th

-Memorial Day- Monday, May 29th
+Memorial Day- Monday, May 27th

 **** Tuition is due by Tuesday @9am for the current week.
 Tuition is collected before a full week of services are rendered.****